top of page

 Age and lifestyle-related low testosterone

-This is a common pattern and fluctuates or even comes and goes depending on the context of your life.
+This is a common pattern that fluctuates or even comes and goes depending on the context of your life.
 It is influenced by:

-We can change most of these behaviours and measure whether they have a positive effect on testosterone levels or lead to symptom reductions.
+We can change most of these behaviours and measure whether they positively affect testosterone levels or reduce symptoms.
 If not, you might be dealing with a clinical issue.

 Support and inner work